sbarissonmez/port-flapping-detect/README.md

-# port_flap_email_alert script will send an email alert if an interface is flapping
+# Port flapping detect script will send an email alert if an interface is flapping

 If an interface has flapped 5 times in last 5 minutes this script will shutdown that interface.
 You can change the flapping count to whatever you want.
 Then the script will wait for 5 mins and enable the shutdown interface.
 If that interface still flapping at least once script will shutdown the interface and will send an email alert.